 Option 3.
-XML backup
+Manual / API-Triggered XML Backup

-You can manually back up structure through Structure Backup (see page 143) menu.
+You can manually back up structure through Structure Backup (see page 150) menu.

-If you have resources to develop your own mini-plugin for backup strategy, you can automatically back up Structure through API - use StructureBackupManager interface.
+If automatic Structure maintenance does not suit you and you have resources to develop your own mini-plugin for backup strategy, you can automatically back up Structure data through the Structure API (see page 162) (use StructureBackupManager interface).